13 November 1893 stabbing: Context

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
-Anarchists advocated a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
-They were particularly opposed to the State, seen as the organization that legitimized these dominations through its police, army and propaganda.
+Anarchists advocate a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
+They are particularly opposed to the State, seen as the organization that legitimizes these dominations through its police, army and propaganda.

 In France, the already conflictual relations between anarchists and the French State, embodied by the Third Republic, entered a new period of intense tension: in 1891, the Fourmies shooting, where the army fired on demonstrators demanding an eight‑hour workday, and the Clichy affair, when anarchists were arrested, beaten and mistreated by the police, radicalized a number of anarchists in France.
 The fact that the anarchists arrested after the Clichy affair were tried with great severity – the prosecutor demanding the death penalty for the three and the judge handing down harsh prison sentences of three and five years – was an important catalyst for the advent of the Ère des attentats.

 The attacks followed one another as repression against the anarchists intensified, and a young Léon Léauthier, an anarchist militant since the age of sixteen, found himself unemployed.
 He moved from Manosque to Paris, where he managed to get a job as a shoemaker—only to be dismissed at the end of September 1893.
-During this period, one of his anarchist comrades, Plume, was arrested by the police.
+During this period, one of his anarchist companions, Plume (meaning 'Feather'), was arrested by the police.